Musk aims to ease concerns in address to Twitter workers | Technology

 Musk aims to ease concerns in address to Twitter workers

-Musk also once had Tesla purchase 1.5 billion in bitcoin and for a brief period allowed buyers to pay for their cars using cryptocurrency.Hes also targeted Twitters work-from home policy, having once called for the companys headquarters to be turned into a homeless shelter because, he said, so few employees actually worked there.

-In an unusual move for what's been an unusual takeover bid by the world's richest man for Twitter, Tesla CEO Elon Musk will address the social platform's employees Thursday, even though his $44 billion offer has not yet been completed.
+In an unusual move for what's been an unusual takeover bid for Twitter by the world's richest man, Tesla CEO Elon Musk met virtually with the social platform's employees Thursday, even though his $44 billion offer has not yet been completed.

+''Trust is as trust does.
+I tend to be extremely literal in what I say...One does not to read between the lines.
+One can simply read the lines," Musk said in the meeting, according to a tweet from Nola Weinstein, Twitter's global head of brand experiences and engagement.

+Weinstein did not immediately respond to a message for further comment.
+Twitter declined to comment.

-Twitter CEO Parag Agrawal announced an all-hands meeting to employees in an email on Monday, saying they'd be able to submit questions in advance, according to The Wall Street Journal.
+Twitter CEO Parag Agrawal announced the all-hands meeting to employees in an email on Monday, saying they'd be able to submit questions in advance, according to The Wall Street Journal.

 The meeting is a "clear step in the right direction towards the chances of a deal happening and a smart strategic move as Twitter employees have been left in the dark over the past few months and have many questions during this volatile period of uncertainty," said Wedbush analyst Daniel Ives.